troystribling/gly.fish/README.md

 ## Use

 [atom](https://atom.io) and [hydrogen](https://atom.io/packages/hydrogen) are required to run the notebooks.
-Start ```atom``` from the command line in the project directory to be sure the virtual environment is recognized during the editing session.
+Start ```atom``` from the command line in the project directory so that the virtual environment is recognized during the editing session.